4564516/my_rag_project/artifacts/processed_docs/erben2023/erben2023/erben2023.md

 <span id="page-7-1"></span>![](_page_7_Figure_0.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image presents a comprehensive analysis of the carbon emissions, model sizes, and energy consumption of various models, including LLa
+**Figure Data (Q&A):**

+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+[描述已截斷以避免過長]

 Figure 11: Costs breakdown for D-2/3 and C-8 experiments.

 each peer sends its gradients to every other peer.
 This means that  $\frac{1}{3}$  of the egress was internal to the partner VM in the same cloud, and the remaining  $\frac{2}{3}$  went to the remaining two peers in the other cloud.